 for 1-2 semesters.

-Electrical and Computer Engineering Program provide undergraduate students with opportunities to join all undergraduate courses which highly flexible degree program structured to provide students with the smallest set of constraints consistent with a rich and comprehensive view of the profession.
+The Electrical and Computer Engineering Program provides undergraduate students with the opportunity to join all undergraduate courses.
+Highly-flexible degree programs are structured to provide students with minimal constraints, consistent with a comprehensive introduction to the profession.
 Read more about ECE program details and course selections.
-You also have an opportunity to take courses in Game Design, Animation & Special Effects, Innovation & Entrepreneurship and more.
+You also have an opportunity to take courses in Game Design, Animation & Special Effects, Innovation & Entrepreneurship, and more.

 Fall Semester: August 26 - December 18, 2019